JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

-Each of the operations like `X.^2`  and `5*X` *individually* calls highly optimized functions, but their *combination* leaves a lot of performance on the table.
+Each of the operations like `X.^2`  and `5*X` *individually* calls highly optimized functions, but their *combination* leaves a lot of performance on the table when `X` is an array.
 To see that, you have to realize that this code is equivalent to:

 ```